This post may contain affiliate links. Please see my disclosure policy for details.

 So, this is probably about time I should explain what Smugglers and Wreckers were in Cornwall if you’re not already aware.

-Of course, smuggling in its basic terms of definition is to bring or take something illegally.
-But in Cornwall smuggling was a dangerous full time profession for some.
+Of course, smuggling in its basic definition is to bring or take something illegally.
+But in Cornwall smuggling was a dangerous full-time profession for some.

 In the reign of both King George II and III in the 18th century, huge tax levies were introduced on imported goods.

 Things like brandy, silks, tea, rum, gin, and salt for fisherman faced a levy and some had increases of 250%!
 These taxes were primarily to fund the crown with the various battles.

 So, fisherman and common labourers started to loot ships that wrecked on the shore and ‘smuggle’ the contraband onboard to sell on to traders in their communities.

 This escalated and ‘wreckers’ would even entice ships to shore with a false beacon or navigation light.
 Once the ship came into the bay and was wrecked on the rocks, the smugglers would loot the ship and some would kill the men on board.

 If you were in the illegal business of smuggling or wrecking, it was a hanging offence.
 So it was a dangerous game to play.